BerriAI/litellm/openai_proxy/README.md

 ## Endpoints:
 - `/chat/completions` - chat completions endpoint to call 100+ LLMs
+- `/router/completions` - for multiple deployments of the same model (e.g. Azure OpenAI), uses the least used deployment.
+[Learn more](https://docs.litellm.ai/docs/routing)
 - `/models` - available models on server

 ## Making Requests to Proxy